billbaber88/Yelp_Project/README.md

 Styling done using Twitter Bootstrap and some jQuery.
 Contains validation for login, new business entries, and reviews.
 Database relationships between users, reviews, and businesses.

-Created at Coding Dojo by Bill Baber, Grant Overby, and Mendel Bakaleynik.
+Created at Coding Dojo by Mendel Bakaleynik, Bill Baber, and Grant Overby.